4ian/GDevelop/newIDE/README-extensions.md

   .setLabel("Type in anything :)");
 ```

-Once declared, you can access the property from your javascript using the `getExtensionProperty` methods of runtime game.
-You need to pass it the extension identifier and the property name.
+Once declared, you can access the property from JavaScript in the game engine using `getExtensionProperty` method of `gdjs.RuntimeGame`.
+Pass the extension name and the property name.
 This would get the AdMobAppId property of the AdMob extension for example:
 ```js
 const appId = runtimeGame.getExtensionProperty("AdMob", "AdMobAppId");
 ```